 Additionally:

-The City will delineate parking spaces to make on-street parking more predictable and organized.
+The City will pilot delineating parking spaces to make on-street parking more predictable and organized and will widen driveway openings, the combination of which can impact overall parking space count per block.
 Additionally, thanks to Hoboken’s upgraded street cleaning equipment, the City’s compact sweeper can clean the curb lane without requiring parked vehicles to move.
 This will allow the City to pilot a new schedule in which, residents parked on the east (protected bike lane) side of Grand Street will no longer need to move their cars every Thursday between 1 p.m. and 2 p.m. for street cleaning.

 This initiative builds on Hoboken’s commitment to Vision Zero and sustainable street design.
 By prioritizing safety and smarter curb management, the pilot supports: